-Security Managers shall each be responsible for maintaining secure and trusted time for the auditorium to which they are assigned (installed).
-The security system clock requirements are:
+Image Media Block (IMB) and Outboard Media Block (OMB) Security Managers shall each be responsible for maintaining secure and trusted time for their respective MBs.
+Additional security system clock requirements are:

-- The Image Media Block (IMB) SM shall be responsible for establishing and maintaining time for the auditorium equipment suite it supervises. - Each Image Media Block (IMB) SM clock shall be set by the SM vendor to within one second of UTC using a reference time standard (such as WWV).
-The clock shall be tamper-proof and thereafter may not be offset from UTC or otherwise reset. - In order to maintain synchronism between auditoriums, Exhibition shall be able to adjust a Security Manager's time a maximum of +/- six minutes within any calendar year.
-Time adjustments shall be logged events. - Remote SPBs type 1 shall have internal UTC time clocks, and maintain timeawareness 24/7 under both powered and un-powered conditions.
-The Security Manager shall track the time difference between remote SPB clocks and its internal clock by issuance of the "GetTime" standardized security message of Table 15 "Intra-Theater Message Request-Response Pairs" at least once per day. - The IMB Security Manager (SM) clock shall have the following capabilities: - Resolution to one second - Stability to be accurate +/- 30 seconds/month - Date-Time range at least 20 years - Battery life of at least 5 years - Battery can be changed without losing track of proper time - Proper time stamping of log events shall not be interrupted during a clock battery change process. - Remote SPB clocks shall meet the same capabilities as the SM clock, except the stability requirements are +/- 60 seconds per month.
-Exhibition shall be able to adjust a remote SPB's time a maximum of +/- fifteen minutes within any calendar year.
-Time adjustments shall be logged events.
+- The Image Media Block (IMB) SM shall be responsible for establishing and maintaining time for the auditorium Equipment Suite it supervises. - Each IMB and OMB clock shall be set by the MB vendor to within one second of UTC using a reference time standard (such as WWV).
+The clock shall be tamper-proof and thereafter may not be offset from UTC or otherwise reset.14 - In order to maintain synchronism between auditoriums, Exhibition shall be able to adjust a Security Manager's time a maximum of +/- six minutes within any calendar year.
+Time adjustments shall be logged events. - Remote SPBs type 1 shall have internal UTC time clocks, and maintain time- awareness 24/7 under both powered and un-powered conditions.
+The IMB Security Manager shall track the time difference between remote SPB clocks and its internal clock by issuance of the "GetTime" standardized security message of Table 15: Intra-theater Message (ITM) Request-Response Pairs (RRP) at least once per day. - The IMB and OMB Security Manager (SM) clocks shall have the following capabilities: - Resolution to one second - Stability to be accurate +/- 30 seconds/month - Date-Time range at least 20 years - o Battery life of at least 5 years

-&lt;sup>14 A limited-magnitude adjustable time offset to this clock is described in the subsequent point.
+14 A limited-magnitude adjustable time offset to this clock is described in the subsequent point.